Updated September 11th, 2018.

 DAY 13-14: Doi Inthanon

-Continue your journey to Doi Inthanon, the highest mountain of Thailand where the temperatures can be lower than elsewhere in the country.
+Continue your journey to Doi Inthanon, the highest mountain in Thailand where the temperatures can be lower than elsewhere in the country.
 Organise a trek here beforehand where you’ll visit waterfalls, visit hill tribe villages and learn about the plants and animals that inhabit the area.
 You can even camp here in the National Park if you fancy it!

 DAY 14: Back to Chiang Mai